Home Compare GLEN.L vs IMCD.AS

 Glencore vs IMCD N.V.: Which Stock Looks Stronger in 2026?

-IMCD holds the cleaner structural position, with valuation as the main driver and growth adding further support.
-Glencore still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+IMCD holds the cleaner structural position, with the lead spread across valuation and growth.
+Glencore still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Glencore carries the stronger setup — intact trend against IMCD's broken trend.
 That leaves a split case: the structural lead stays with IMCD, but the market is not currently confirming it.

 Trajectory Similarity